 Funding will be allocated to proposals using the proposal score, professional judgement, and available funding.
-The grant awards will range from approximately \$7.7 to \$11.6 million depending upon the number of awarded applications.
+The grant awards are estimated to range from approximately \$7.7 to \$11.6 million depending upon the number of awarded applications.

-Following funding awards DWR will execute an Agreement with the Grantee.
+Following funding awards, DWR will execute an Agreement with the Grantee.
 Agreements are not executed until signed by both the authorized representative of the Grantee and DWR.
 The Grantees have approximately six months to obtain an executed Agreement after the grant award notification letter is sent by DWR.
 The exact date for Agreement execution will be outlined in the grant award notification letter.
 DWR reserves the right to withdraw an award due to lack of responsiveness on the part of the applicant.

 Please note that the agreement terms do require awarded applicants to incorporate several requirements and considerations into the fallowing program.
-Please review Exhibit D of the agreement.
+Please review Exhibit D - Standard Conditions of the agreement located on the LandFlex website at www.water.ca.gov/landflex.

 The following evaluation criteria will be used by DWR to rank and score eligible applicants to receive funding under LandFlex.
+DWR may consider other state priorities, as necessary, to determine final awards.